-To prepare a Beer's Law plot, it is essential that you are able to accurately prepare solutions of different concentrations, and to calculate the concentrations of the solutions you have prepared.
+To prepare a Beer's Law plot, a plot of concentration vs. absorbance, it is essential that you are able to accurately prepare solutions of different concentrations, and to calculate the concentrations of the solutions you have prepared.
 Understanding solution concentrations and dilution is essential for this experiment.